Deepak-PS/WYSpace/README.md

 # How to run the program

 - Import the project on any IDE / use the terminal
-- Run the Solution.java file by passing the bandwidth of the ground station as an argument.
+- Run the Main.java file by passing the bandwidth of the ground station as an argument.